 Optional modules are usually available at levels 5 and 6, although optional modules are not offered on every course.
 Where optional modules are available, you will be asked to make your choice during the previous academic year.
 If we have insufficient numbers of students interested in an optional module, or there are staffing changes which affect the teaching, it may not be offered.
 If an optional module will not run, we will advise you after the module selection period when numbers are confirmed, or at the earliest time that the programme team make the decision not to run the module, and help you choose an alternative module.

 Sociology has a high and well established profile within higher education and offers a wider range of post-graduation employment prospects than many other academic disciplines.
 Career destinations include research, liaison and other positions in the public sector at local and national levels, in voluntary organisations and in the private sector.

-Our Employability Service can help you to develop your employability skills and get some valuable work experience.
-We provide workshops, events and one to one support with job hunting, CVs, covering letters, interviews and networking.
+Our Employability Service will help you to develop skills desired by top employers and gain valuable work experience.
+We provide workshops, events and one-to-one support with job hunting, writing your CV and cover letters, interview coaching and advice on how to network effectively.
 We also support you in securing part-time work, placements, internships, and volunteering opportunities, and offer an enterprise support service for those looking to start their own business.
-Find out more here.

 Our work placement and work-based learning module leaders are also committed to supporting you to secure placements on top of the Employability Service provisions.